 Medicaid Fraud Penalties and Crimes

-MFCU’s are unique in that their cases can result in criminal prosecutions and/or civil lawsuits where providers are sued under the False Claims Act.
-That determination is made based on the nature and quality of the evidence (i.e. whether there is sufficient proof of intent to defraud).
+MFCUs are unique in that their cases can result in criminal prosecutions and/or civil lawsuits in which providers are sued under the False Claims Act.
+That determination is made based on the nature and quality of the evidence (i.e., whether there is sufficient proof of intent to defraud).

 Providers should be aware that MFCU investigations can result in simultaneous criminal charges and civil lawsuits, sometimes known as “parallel proceedings.”
-As such, providers can face more than one battlefront arising our of the same set of facts and face both prison time as well as hefty civil monetary penalties.
+As such, providers can face more than one battlefront arising out of the same set of facts and face both prison time as well as hefty civil monetary penalties.

-On the criminal front, each state has a criminal statute specifically criminaliszing the knowing or purposeful submissino of false or fraudulent claims to medicaid, sometimes called “Provider Fraud” or “Medicaid Fraud.”
-Just like any prosecution, MFCU’s can also charge any state crime as may be appropriate under the circumstances, such as theft or computer crime.
+On the criminal front, each state has a criminal statute specifically criminalizing the knowing or purposeful submission of false or fraudulent claims to Medicaid, sometimes called “Provider Fraud” or “Medicaid Fraud.”
+Just like any prosecution, MFCUs can also charge any state crime as may be appropriate under the circumstances, such as theft or computer crime.

-There is one main difference between a criminal case and the civil case is that criminal cases must demonstrate proof of intent to defraud beyond a reasonable doubt.
-Civilcases require less proof of intent and can be won by demonstrating by a proponderance of the evidence that a prvider was merely reckless in the aubmission of false claims to medicaid.
+There is one main difference between a criminal case and a civil case.
+Criminal cases must demonstrate proof of intent to defraud beyond a reasonable doubt.
+Civil cases, however, require less proof of intent and can be won by demonstrating by a preponderance of the evidence that a provider was merely reckless in the submission of false claims to Medicaid.